-Eco-evolutionary dynamics of range expansions are of great interest in the context of global change.
-Range expansions are spatial phenomena and critically depend on organisms' dispersal abilities.
-Dispersal has a genetic basis, it can evolve, but also can be plastic to external environmental conditions and the internal state of an organism.
-Importantly, dispersal plasticity itself can evolve which has most often been studied theoretically with a focus on optimal reaction norms under equilibrium conditions.
-However, under rapidly changing conditions, the rate Dispersal is key to understanding ecological and evolutionary dynamics.
+2 Dispersal is key to understanding ecological and evolutionary dynamics.
 Dispersal may itself evolve and exhibit phenotypic plasticity.
 Specifically, organisms may modulate their dispersal rates in response to the density of their conspecifics (density-dependent dispersal) and their own sex (sex-biased dispersal).
-While optimal dispersal plastic responses have been derived from first principles, the genetic and molecular basis of dispersal plasticity evolution will impact eco-evolutionary dynamics of range expansions.
-Rates of evolution in turn depend on has not been modelled.
-An understanding of the genetic architecture of underlying traits.
-To elucidate this interplaydispersal plasticity is especially relevant for understanding dispersal evolution during rapidly changing spatial ecological conditions such as range expansions.
+While optimal dispersal plastic responses have been derived from first principles, the genetic and molecular basis of dispersal plasticity has not been modelled.
+An understanding of the genetic architecture of dispersal plasticity is especially relevant for understanding dispersal evolution during rapidly changing spatial ecological conditions such as range expansions.
 In this context, we develop an individual-based metapopulation model of the evolution of density-dependent and sex-biased dispersal during range expansions.
 We represent the dispersal trait as a gene-regulatory network (GRN), which can take population density and an individual's sex as an input and analyse emergent context- and condition-dependent dispersal responses.
 We compare dispersal evolution and ecological dynamics in this GRN model to a standard reaction norm (RN) approach under equilibrium metapopulation conditions and during range expansions.
-We find that under equilibrium metapopulation conditions, the GRN model produces emergent density-dependent and sex-biased dispersal plastic response shapes that match the theoretical expectation of the RN model.
-However, during range expansion, the GRN model leads to faster range expansion because GRNs can maintain higher adaptive potential.
+We find that under equilibrium metapopulation conditions, the GRN model produces emergent densitydependent and sex-biased dispersal plastic response shapes that match the theoretical expectation of the RN model.
+However, during range expansion, when mutation effects are large enough, the GRN model leads to faster range expansion because GRNs can maintain higher adaptive potential.
 Our results imply that, in order to understand eco-evolutionary dynamics in contemporary time, the genetic architecture of traits must be taken into account.

-Introduction
+20 Introduction

-- Dispersal is central to understanding the Dispersal is key to understanding both ecology and evolution of spatially structured populations.
-This is because it has consequences for population dynamics (ecology) - and gene flow (evolution) within such populations.
-Under equilibrium metapopulation conditions, the evolutionary causes of dispersal are known and, in general, dispersal evolution is driven by since it impacts - the population dynamics of organisms and the distribution of their genes (Ronce, 2007; Govaert et al., 2019)

-Further, not only may dispersal evolve in response to spatio-temporal variation in fitness expectations, - kin structure, and inbreeding avoidance (Bowler and Benton, 2005).
-Not only can dispersal evolve, but it is now also also exhibits phenotypic plasticity.
-While it is recognised that dispersal is not random - (Lowe and McPeek, 2014) and can be associated with a suite of phenotypic characteristics, or "dispersal syndromes" (Stevens et al., 2014; Cote et al., 2022).
-Dispersal can also can respond to the internal state - (condition-dependent dispersal; Clobert et al. 2009) and the external environment (context-dependent dispersal) of an organism (Fronhofer et al., 2018).
-As a consequence, the shape of the consequences of - accounting for underlying molecular and genetic processes that generate dispersal plasticity are unclear (Saastamoinen et al., 2018).
-In the present study, therefore, we will outline as proof-of-concept how - accounting for the genetic basis of dispersal plasticity in models can impact our understanding of dispersal evolution.
-We focus on two examples of dispersal plastic responses that have been well-studied: - density-dependent (Harman et al., 2020) and sex-biased (Li and Kokko, 2019) dispersal. - Dispersal rates of organisms show plastic responses to local population density and may increase - (positive density-dependent dispersal reaction norm has been discussed extensively in the theoretical literature (Travis and Dytham, 1999; Poethke and Hovestadt, 2002; Kun and Scheuring, 2006).
-This is - because the assumed reaction norm shape has consequences for predictions of overall dispersal rates and metapopulation dynamics (Bocedi et al., 2012; Poethke et al., 2016; Hovestadt et al., 2010).
-Harman et al. (2020) - review the shape of density-dependent dispersal reaction norms found in the empirical literature and examine its relevance for predicting the stability of metapopulations.
-They find that positive), decrease - (negative density-dependent dispersal dispersal), or even be unimodal (reviewed in Harman et al. (2020)).
+Dispersal is key to understanding both ecology and evolution since it impacts the population dynamics of organisms and the distribution of their genes (Ronce, 2007; Govaert et al., 2019).
+Further, not only may dispersal evolve in response to spatio-temporal variation in fitness expectations, kin structure, and inbreeding avoidance (Bowler and Benton, 2005), but it also exhibits phenotypic plasticity.
+While it is recognised that dispersal can respond to the internal state (condition-dependent dispersal; Clobert et al. 2009) and the external environment (context-dependent dispersal) of an organism (Fronhofer et al., 2018), the consequences of accounting for underlying molecular and genetic processes that generate dispersal plasticity are unclear (Saastamoinen et al., 2018).
+In the present study, therefore, we will outline as proof-of-concept how accounting for the genetic basis of dispersal plasticity in models can impact our understanding of dispersal evolution.
+We focus on two examples of dispersal plastic responses that have been well-studied: density-dependent (Harman et al., 2020) and sex-biased (Li and Kokko, 2019) dispersal.